DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - ❄️**Network Layer (3)**
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
         - **routing protocols**: move routed protocol messages across a network
+            - it ensures that messages are delivered to the proper device across a physical network link
             - includes RIP, OSPF, IS-IS, IGRP, and BGP
             - routing protocols are defined at the Network Layer and specify how routers communicate
             - routing protocols can be static or dynamic, and categorized as interior or exterior